 Although Alex is specifically looking for study music, we believe the primary issue Alex represents is the ability to search for music for specific situations that fall outside of primary listening preferences.
 Alternatively, a user could sign up for Spotify but not know where to begin listening.
 Either way, the primary issue lies in the fact that Spotify’s initial search options are limited.

 We believe that if Alex saw these options, he could easily identify that his search might be for the more specific genre of “dubstep” which would include the fast-paced instrumental music he is seeking.
 Or he might be interested in searching for the tempo/BPM of music.
 He might choose both “party” mood and “no lyrics”.

-All of these options should provide Alex with multiple options that would lead to the same results.
-That way, no matter how he decides to use the advanced search, he will find an approach that matches up with Spotify’s options.
+All of these options should provide Alex with better search results.
+That way, no matter how he decides to use the advanced search, he will receive suggestions better suited for his needs.

 Pain Point #2— Sees playlist section with only 3 results

-Alex’s second pain-point lies in the list of results he is given.
-Here we have provided an example of how search results could be better laid out:
+Alex’s second pain point lies in the list of results he is given.
+Here we have provided a wireframe of how search results could be better laid out:

 As you can see, we have provided results for immediate selection of preselected playlists.
-We believe that Alex and other users like him would be less disappointed with the results as seen above.
-His results will include more options, so his initial reaction will be less negative.
-We also plan on including a large, colorful “See All” button rather than requiring users to scroll down the page and look for the existing small gray text button.
+We believe that Alex and other users like him would be less disappointed with the results.
+His results will include more options.
+We also plan on including a larger call-to-action button rather than requiring users to scroll down the page and look for the existing small gray text button.

 Pain Point #3 — Reads playlists’ titles

 Alex’s third pain point arises because playlists are described with a title alone.
 We wanted a better way to provide the user with enough information to make a decision, and decided on a playlist design that could include titles, artists, song lengths, etc at first glance.